SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Rainbow stopped mixing and asked, "Now I just do the same as the last pancakes?"

 "Yes, but the timing might be different, do you remember how they looked when you flipped them?"
-Pinkie said.

-"There were some bubbles, I think," Rainbow said.
+"There were some bubbles, I think."

-"Yes, you want to flip them when the edges are solid and the middle has bubbles," Pinkie explained.
+"Yes, you want to flip them when the edges are solid and the middle has bubbles."

 "Okay, I'll do my best," Rainbow said as she turned the burner on.